 Q: How can I limit my maximum cost?

 Although our contracts typically contain usage limits, billing is not based on usage; so your costs will be as set out in the contract.
 Let's talk and find the right solution for your data needs.

 Q: How does your data differ from other patent data providers?

 The PatentSight API draws data directly from the same database that is behind the PatentSight business intelligence.
 This means that you will be working with high-quality, reliable patent data.
 Additionally, our dataset also includes the proprietary indicators PatentSight®Patent Asset Index™, Competitive Impact, Technology Relevance, and Market Coverage.

-Apart from this, our offering difers from others' in that we primarily present our data on the patent family level.
+Apart from this, our offering differs from others in that we primarily present our data at the patent family level.
 This means that the PatentSight metrics are computed for whole patent families and presented so in the retrieved results.
 Likewise, the majority of our data sets like Ultimate Owner, Technology Clusters, citation data etc. are linked on a patent family level.

 Q: What is the definition of LexisNexis Family?
 Is your patent family definition the same as the INPADOC family?

 No. The INPADOC families are generally larger than our families.
 The LexisNexis Family definition follows the simple patent family definition of the EPO.
 However, our families are only similar and will not be identical to the EPO simple patent families, since we correct for some errors of the EPO family building procedure.

 Q: Can I retrieve patent ownership history to see how the ownership of a patent has changed over time?